By Emmanuel Mensah-Abludo.

 According to the government, the move is/was a result of difficulties in securing vaccines through government-to-government arrangements which could have driven down the price.

-The Health Minister, Kwaku Agyeman-Manu, at the ‘Meet The Press’ engagement last week disclosed a deputy ambassador at the Russian embassy was engaged by government to facilitate the procurement of the vaccines but to no avail.
+The Health Minister, Kwaku Agyeman-Manu, at the ‘Meet The Press’ engagement on July 24, 2021, disclosed a deputy ambassador at the Russian embassy was engaged by government to facilitate the procurement of the vaccines but to no avail.